Bobeye/CarND_T3/P2_path_planning/CarND-Path-Planning-Project-master/modelDocumentation.md

 ```
 * Add extra cost to lane stay with front space devided by the same coefficient used in the last step
 * Check all three costs, take the move with the highest cost.

+## Performance
+The performance is good.
+The only possible failure that's being spotted so far happens at the lane change stage with low speed and heavy traffic.
+The vehicle may stay between lanes longer than 3 second.
+A possible solution could be setting a memory for selected move and freeze the sensor fusion data for a short period of time before the lane change manuver is complete.

+A recorde demo is here: https://youtu.be/1hvsCNfArxQ